 Fear leads to anger.
 5 Steps To A Connected Classroom – Kim Cofino – Medium.
 One of my absolute favorite things to talk about is the power of global collaboration – both for teachers and for students.

 It’s amazing what you can learn when you start connecting yourself (and your class) to others around the world.
 So I’m really looking forward to hosting my next Eduro Learning Facebook Live session this Friday on this very topic!
 Social Media Privacy Terms Translated into Plain English, Finally.
 We fully expect our kids and our students to adhere to social media privacy terms with due diligence.

 Part of this is reading the terms and conditions portion of any network they sign up for.
 But when those conditions are presented as dozens of pages of jargon written at a post-graduate reading level, students lose interest quickly.
 For that matter, so do adults.
+When was the last time you spent time absorbing a full set of privacy terms and conditions and understood everything that was being stated, honestly?
 Eight ways to think about digital employability – WeAreOpenCoop.
 How to Keep Messages Secure.
 Heading to a protest, organizing with activists, or suddenly concerned about the politics of your parents?